simplefoc/Arduino-FOC-reaction-wheel-inverted-pendulum/README.md

 Make sure you have the library installed.
 If you still don't have it please check the [get started page](getting_started).

 Also in this case, we are using two encoders so we will need to have a software interrupt library.
 I would suggest using `PciManager` library.
 If you have not installed it yet, you can do it using the Arduino library manager directly.
-Please check the `Encoder` class [docs](encoder) for more info.
+Please check the *SimpeFOClibrary*'s `Encoder` class [docs](https://askuric.github.io/Arduino-FOC/encoder) for more info.
 So once you have it please include it to the sketch:
 ```cpp
 // software interrupt library